 Many people cringe when they hear the term "root canal."
 However, this tooth-preserving dental service has an undeserved reputation.
-Modern root canals, more accurately termed root canal therapy or endodontic therapy, are simple, painless and take just two dental appointments with a skilled dentist such as Dino Dee DDS Inc in Honolulu, HI.
+Modern root canals, more accurately termed root canal therapy or endodontic therapy, are simple, painless and take just two dental appointments with a skilled dentist such as Dr. Dino Dee DDS Inc in Honolulu, HI.

 Most importantly, root canal therapy preserves an infected, decaying tooth so it can function normally, providing years of:

 - jaw bone density and strength

 - gum tissue density and viability